-HSE will review maximum residue levels (MRLs) established in Great Britain and aims to establish a formal MRL review programme within 3 years of the end of the transition period.
+HSE will review maximum residue levels (MRLs) established in Great Britain and a formal MRL review programme will be co-ordinated with the GB active substance renewal programme.

 Before a formal MRL review programme is established, HSE will review MRLs when necessary, for example to protect public health.
 This will include considering the proposals and outcomes of decisions made by:

 - other regulatory authorities

 - international organisations such as the JMPR (Joint Meeting of the FAO/WHO on Pesticide Residues) and CCPR (Codex Committee on Pesticide Residues)

 HSE will publish a draft reasoned opinion on this website and inform stakeholders about it via our eBulletin service.